categories

 Most photographers maintain modest annual budgets for photography gear and tools.

-Photography report - Annual budget for Photography gear tools
+Photography industry report - gear budget

 • 40.8% budget $500 - $1,000 annually